 GeneCards Summary for HLA-E Gene

 HLA-E (Major Histocompatibility Complex, Class I, E) is a Protein Coding gene.
-Diseases associated with HLA-E include hiv-1.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include receptor binding and peptide antigen binding.
-An important paralog of this gene is MR1.
+Diseases associated with HLA-E include Bk-Virus Nephropathy and Human Cytomegalovirus Infection.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Measles.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and MHC class I protein binding.
+An important paralog of this gene is HLA-A.

 UniProtKB/Swiss-Prot Summary for HLA-E Gene